The Jacksons: An American Dream: Critical response

-Todd Everett, writing in Variety, thought that the film was bland, particularly in the first part, but praised Bassett's performance and called the series "a commendable effort at approximating the truth".
-The site The Biopic Story gave a three-star review of the biopic: Ken Tucker gave the series a "C+", praising the acting but felt the series did not delve deeply into the later years of the family.
+Todd Everett, writing in Variety, thought that the miniseries was bland, particularly in the first part, but praised Bassett's performance and called the series "a commendable effort at approximating the truth".
+Ken Tucker of Entertainment Weekly gave the miniseries a "C+", praising the acting but felt the series did not delve deeply into the later years of the family.
+The Biopic Story gave the miniseries three out of four stars.

 Accolades

 The series was ultimately nominated for four Emmy Awards, with Michael Peters winning the Primetime Emmy Award for Outstanding Individual Achievement in Choreography at the 45th Primetime Emmy Awards.
 The other nominations included Robert L. Stevenson for Outstanding Individual Achievement in Hairstyling for a Miniseries or a Special, Claude Riggins, Daniel J. Leahy, Michael C. Casper, and Gary Lux for Outstanding Sound Mixing for a Drama Miniseries or a Special for "Part 2," and Outstanding Miniseries.
 Bumper Robinson won a Young Artist Award for Best Young Actor in a Television Movie and Alex Burrall and Jason Weaver both won a special award for Outstanding Young Performers Starring in a Mini-Series at the 14th Youth in Film Awards.